The Beast from 20,000 Fathoms: Development

-The Beast from 20,000 Fathoms had a production budget of $200,000.
+The Beast from 20,000 Fathoms had a production budget of around $200,000.
+Lourié asserted that the budget was $210,000; Chester said it was US$240,000; and Variety reported $285,000 was spent on the film.

-The film was announced in the trades as The Monster from Beneath the Sea.
-During preproduction in 1951, Ray Harryhausen brought to Dietz and Chester's attention that Ray Bradbury had just published a short story in The Saturday Evening Post titled "The Beast from 20,000 Fathoms" (it was later anthologized under the title "The Fog Horn").
+The film was first announced in the trades on July 30, 1951, as The Monster from Beneath the Sea, one of 16 titles the newly formed Mutual Films Corporation were readying for production.
+This appeared exactly a week after Ray Bradbury had his short story "The Beast from 20,000 Fathoms" published in The Saturday Evening Post, which was later anthologized under the title "The Fog Horn".
+During preproduction, in the spring of 1952, according to Ray Harryhausen, Dietz showed him an illustration of the monster from the Ray Bradbury story published the previous year.
 This story was about a marine-based prehistoric dinosaur that destroys a lighthouse.
 A similar sequence appeared in the draft script of The Monster from Beneath the Sea.
-The producers, wishing to share in Bradbury's reputation and popularity, promptly bought the rights to his story and changed the film's title to match the story's title.
-Bradbury's name was used extensively in the promotional campaign.
-It also had an on-screen credit that read "Suggested by the Saturday Evening Post Story by Ray Bradbury".
+During production, Bradbury visited his friend Harryhausen at the studio and was invited to read the script.
+When Bradbury pointed out to the producers similarities to his short story, they quickly bought the rights to his story.
+When Warner Bros. bought The Monster from Beneath the Sea from Mutual over a year later, they changed the film's title to match the story's title.
+Bradbury's name was used extensively in their promotional campaign.
+It also had an on-screen credit that read "Suggested by The Saturday Evening Post story by Ray Bradbury".